Architecture of London: Interwar and art deco architecture (1919–1939)

+The Midland Bank, Cheapside (1922) by the highly prolific Edwin Luytens, a notable example of interwar neoclassical architecture.

 Neo-Classical architecture remained popular for large building projects in London, but it dispensed with the heavy ornamentation and bold proportions of the Baroque-revival that characterised the Edwardian era.
 It remained the preferred style for banks, financial houses, and associations seeking to communicate prestige and authority.
 Perhaps the most prominent example of interwar Neoclassicism is the rebuilt Bank of England in the City of London, designed by Sir Herbert Baker and built between 1921 and 1937.
 The most influential proponent of Neoclassicism in interwar Britain was Sir Edwin Lutyens.
 His distinctive form of Neoclassicism can be seen in London with the Cenotaph, the monolithic, streamlined war memorial built of Portland stone on Whitehall; the Midland Bank building; and Britannic House in Finsbury Circus, both in the City of London, and the headquarters of the British Medical Association in Tavistock Square, Bloomsbury.
 In Westminster, a fine example of interwar Neoclassicism is Devonshire House, an office building constructed between 1924 and 1926 on the site of the former London house of the Dukes of Devonshire.
 Classicism of this style was almost exclusively executed in the ever-popular Portland stone.